ese-unibe-ch/ese2013-team5/README.md

 ## Coding Standards

-Write down all explicitly needed standarts here:
+Write down all explicitly needed standards here:

 - The formatting should be the eclipse standard (press ctrl+shift+f for auto formatting)
 - Comment all Classes with javadoc (at least all the classes of the model)
 - Comment all non trivial public methods with javadoc (at least in the model)
+- Use //TODO to comment work in progress things.
+That way they will all be listed in the eclipse "Tasks" view.

 ## Workflow